 Emergency to keep Blue Jackets coach out of All-Star Gamae

-In this Oct.
-8, 2016, file photo, Columbus Blue Jackets head coach John Tortorella, center, talks with linesman Brad Kovachik , with Scott Hartnell, left, listening during the first period of a preseason NHL hockey game against the Pittsburgh Penguins in Pittsburgh.
-Tortorella has returned to Ohio because of a family emergency, keeping him out of both Thursday night's game with Nashville and the NHL All-Star Game this weekend.
+Columbus Blue Jackets coach John Tortorella has returned to Ohio because of a family emergency, keeping him out of both Thursday night's game with Nashville and the NHL All-Star Game this weekend.
+Tortorella said in a statement a personal matter requires his immediate attention, forcing him to leave the Blue Jackets temporarily.

 Add your comments below